Tieraona Low Dog, MD

 "Science and Nature have provided the threads for the tapestry of my life.
 Learning about DNA, molecules and the biochemistry of life has awed and inspired me - allowing me to expand my vision of the world, while Nature continues to provide a steady, gentle path for my soul to follow.
 The division between conventional and traditional medicine is as artificial as the division between science and nature.
 They can be woven together in a fashion that meets our physical, emotional, and spiritual needs.
 This is the foundation upon which integrative medicine is built."

+Please note that Dr. Low Dog does not see patients at our Tucson Clinic.
 More information about Dr. Low Dog is available at her website: DrLowDog.com